October 4, 2024

 The approved waiver amendment provides cost-sharing subsidies for enrollees with diabetes, who are pregnant or in their 12-month postpartum period, and all individuals and families with incomes up to 400 percent of the Federal Poverty Line (FPL) or $60,240 for an individual and $124,800 for a family of four.

 The waiver’s amendment approval comes as New Yorkers are making their care choices for 2025.
 The Open Enrollment Period begins November 1 and ends January 31.
 If an individual enrolls by December 15, then coverage will start January 1, 2025.
-Otherwise, coverage will begin February 1, 2025.
+Otherwise, coverage will begin on February 1, 2025.
 In addition, beginning October 1, consumers can browse 2025 plan options on the Marketplace to prepare for Open Enrollment.
 The waiver amendment approval is effective from January 1, 2025, through December 31, 2028.

 Report Calls for Penn Station Expansion to Increase Train Service